Agoric/agoric-sdk/README.md

 # Copy the `Address` output here and save it for later use
 # [optional] add "--ledger" at the end to use a Ledger Nano S
+# Save password and recovery keys if you want.
 sscli keys add jack

 # Copy the `Address` output here and save it for later use
+# Save password and recovery keys if you want.
 sscli keys add alice

 # Add both accounts, with coins to the genesis file